Oxen-AI/Self-Rewarding-Language-Models/README.md

 # 🐂 Oxen.ai Self-Rewarding Language Models 🔁

-This is work done by the [Oxen.ai Community](https://oxen.ai/community), trying to reproduce the [Self-Rewarding Language Model](https://arxiv.org/abs/2401.10020) paper from MetaAI.
+This is work done by the [Oxen.ai Community](https://oxen.ai/community), trying to reproduce the [Self-Rewarding Language Model paper](https://arxiv.org/abs/2401.10020) from MetaAI.
+Every Friday we get together for a paper club called [Arxiv Dives](https://www.oxen.ai/community/arxiv-dives) where we read interesting research papers.
+We thought the Self-Rewarding Language Models paper felt very approachable and reproducable, so we spent some time implementing it.

 <img src="./images/SRLM.png" width="512px"></img>

+If you want to learn more about Self-Rewarding Language Models you can find our deep dive on it [here](https://www.oxen.ai/blog/arxiv-dives-self-rewarding-language-models).

 ## 🤖 Goal

 The goal is to have a single script that can take in a base LLM and put it into a Self-Reward loop.
+The initial experiments were run with `mistralai/Mistral-7B-v0.1` as the base model, but in theory could be run with any model.

 ```bash
 ./self-reward.sh scripts mistralai/Mistral-7B-v0.1 M0